Elevation: 6,990 ft

 West Ridge, Class 2

-Same as for the Southeast Ridge of Arco Hills HP.
-This route is the final leg of a ridge traverse from Arco Hills High Point to Peak 6990.
+Same as for the southeast ridge of Arco Hills HP.
+This route is the final leg of a ridge traverse from Arco Hills HP to Peak 6990.

-From the true summit, descend S about 250 vertical feet.
-At this point, the ridge forks as the South Face is split by a large gully.
+From the true summit, descend south about 250 vertical feet.
+At this point, the ridge forks as the south face is split by a large gully.
 Either fork will work.
-We will follow the R/W fork.
-Follow the ridge line as it drops SSW through moderately-steep sagebrush and scree to reach a jeep road that climbs NW to reach the base of the West Ridge at a saddle.
-This road also leads SE then S to the cattle cistern at the base of the Southeast Ridge Route on Arco Hills High Point, the beginning of today’s journey.
+We will follow the right/west fork.
+Follow the ridge line as it drops south-southwest through moderately-steep sagebrush and scree to reach a jeep road that climbs northwest to reach the base of the west ridge at a saddle.
+This road also leads southeast then south to the cattle cistern at the base of the southeast ridge of Arco Hills HP, the beginning of today’s journey.